Therapy Billing

 Occupational therapy billing units

 Occupational therapy billing units (OT billing units) are one of the many responsibilities of clinicians in practice.
-Occupational therapy practice is defined by the American Occupational Therapy Association (AOTA) as ‘the therapeutic use of everyday occupations with clients to support participation.’
+Occupational therapy practice is defined as the therapeutic use of everyday occupations with clients to support participation by the American Occupational Therapy Association (AOTA).

 → Click here to enroll in our free on-demand Insurance Billing for Therapists video course [Enroll Now]